rmcsharry/ernest-site/content/documentation/cli-guide.md

 ```
 $ ernest user change-password
+You're about to change your password, please respond the questions below:
+Current password: <old admin password>
-New Password: <new admin password>
+New password: <new admin password>
-Repeat new Password: <new admin password>
+Confirm new password: <new admin password>
+Your password has been changed

 ```